-Materials: Factory construction in reclaimed wood and glass, water purification system, water tanks, pipes, various objects, OrtaWater bottles
+Materials: Structure in reclaimed wood, window frames, glass, water purification system, pump, water tanks, pipes, tubes, glass carafes, various water recipients, ladders, gourdes, OrtaWater bottles

-Exhibition history: 2015 Lakenhaal Museum Leiden, Holland; 2012 9th Shanghai Biennale, China
+Exhibition history: 2015 Lakenhaal Museum Leiden, The Netherlands; 2012 9th Shanghai Biennale, China

 The long-term meta project OrtaWater addresses the critical issue of water scarcity and highlights the complex challenges related to corporate control over access to clean water.
 The project features sculptures and objects created by Lucy + Jorge Orta, incorporating fully functioning, low-cost water purification machines, bottling stations, and transportation devices.
 These installations allow for the direct pumping and filtration of contaminated water from polluted sources.
 Through their playful and thought-provoking nature, the artworks demonstrate simple purification and distribution possibilities, aiming to raise public awareness about the impact of pollution on water availability.